zruncho3d/DuelingZero/DESIGN.md

 This was the first test gantry to prove out the concept.
 BoxZero AB blocks are a much better fit, though, as they enable you to build the gantry separately, then drop it into the frame from the top.

 The second test gantry moved to BoxZero-derived ABs, with additional width and length, and lived for a bit in a "stubby Z" test config.
-This one had a unpowered Z travel of 10mm (!), but helped iterate on gantry and bed parts.
+This one had an unpowered Z travel of 10mm (!), but it helped with iterating on gantry and bed parts.
 In particular, the test gantry made clear that achieving a target X motion of 170mm would require adding width.

 | ![alt_text](Images/test_build/top.jpg) | ![alt_text](Images/test_build/front.jpg) | ![alt_text](Images/test_build/side.jpg) |
 | - | - | - |